Commission Impossible: How and why the FCC created net neutrality

 Ultimately he went for a gentler approach with a part of the Telecommunications Act called Section 706, which calls on the FCC to take actions encouraging timely broadband deployment.
 His argument was that a “virtuous cycle” of good business practices and consumer trust would drive demand and increase adoption, and strong net neutrality rules would promote that cycle.
 Let’s just admit right now that this is a pretty big stretch — it’s like saying that because you’re responsible for keeping the streets clean, you should be made mayor the better to do so.

 Few were happy with this proposition.
-Industry lobbyists said the rules were too strong, advocacy groups said they weren’t strong enough, and eventually, in 2014, the court said it was moot because they didn’t have the authority anyway, since broadband providers were, by the FCC’s own admission, not telecommunications services.
-(It did uphold a part of the rule regarding transparency requirements, though, a small but significant victory.)
+Industry lobbyists said the rules were too strong, advocacy groups said they weren’t strong enough and, eventually, in 2014, the court said it was moot because they didn’t have the authority anyway, since broadband providers were, by the FCC’s own admission, not telecommunications services.
+(It did uphold a part of the rule regarding transparency requirements, though; a small but significant victory.)

 It was another setback for net neutrality rules, since it was another source of statutory authority found wanting.